BahaBoualii/taskflow/README.md

 docker compose up -d --build
 ```

-For detailed Docker instructions and advanced configurations, see [DOCKER.md](./DOCKER.md).

 ### 💻 Local Development

 **Note:** Docker Compose is the recommended method for running TaskFlow.
 Use local development only if you need to modify the code or have specific development requirements.